-Chaleo founded T.C.
-Pharmaceuticals.
-In the 1970s, it formulated an energy drink prototype called Krathing Daeng, or Red Bull in English.
-It was popular among Thai truck drivers and laborers.
+Chaleo started a small company, T.C.
+Pharmaceuticals, in the 1960s and formulated an energy drink prototype a decade later called Krathing Daeng, or Red Bull in English.

 The drink became popular among truck drivers and other blue-collar workers throughout the country, but it remained a local phenomenon until Chaleo met Austrian entrepreneur Dietrich Mateschitz.

 Together, the pair modified Chaleo's initial formula and founded the international Red Bull brand.
 Launched in 1987, Red Bull now sells billions of iconic slim cans across the world annually.
 Mateschitz and Chaleo each own roughly half of the company.

 Thailand's daily Nation newspaper said Chaleo "will be remembered as a business and marketing genius who put the Thai energy drink on the global map."

 He was married with five children, according to the Nation.